Where to Kayak, Canoe or SUP

 Milarrochy Bay, Loch Lomond

-Launch a Kayak, Canoe or SUP in Loch Lomond
+Launch a Kayak, Canoe, or SUP in Loch Lomond

 Milarrochy Bay, just up from Balmaha, is a great place to launch.
 There are toilets in the car park.
 In Balloch at Loch Lomond Shores, you can hire kayaks or go on guided tours.

-The layby, opposite the pretty cottages in Aldochlay, just south of Luss, is an ideal place to park and launch your SUP, kayak or canoe, with several islands very close to the banks of the loch.
-You’ll be lucky though to get a parking space!
+The layby, opposite the pretty cottages in Aldochlay, just south of Luss, is an ideal place to park and launch your SUP, kayak, or canoe, with several islands very close to the banks of the loch.
+You’ll be lucky, though, to get a parking space!

 Loch Lomond Shores

-Launch a Kayak, Canoe or SUP in the Trossachs
+Launch a Kayak, Canoe, or SUP in the Trossachs

 Loch Ard

-Launch a Kayak, Canoe or SUP in Argyll
+Launch a Kayak, Canoe, or SUP in Argyll

 Loch Eck has several car parks, allowing easy access to the water.
 Jubilee Point has the biggest car park.
-Paddle over to the sandy beaches on the other side of the loch (read about that our guide.)
+Paddle over to the sandy beaches on the other side of the loch (read about that in our guide.)

 Loch Eck